-This Ordinance will remain effective until one (1) year from the effective date of the Ordinance and as of that date is repealed unless the City Council enacts an ordinance extending the date.
+Β. Sunset Provision: This Ordinance will remain effective until one (1) year from the Start Date and as of that date is repealed unless the City Council enacts an ordinance extending the date.

 SECTION 5.
 Definitions

 The following definitions govern the meaning of this Ordinance along with the definitions in Section 1.04.020 of the San José Municipal Code.